quintel/merit/README.md

 #### Profit

-The profit of a plant (EUR/plant/year) is calculated by subtracting the total_costs from the income of the plant.
+The profit of a participant (EUR/plant/year) is calculated by subtracting the total_costs from the income of the participant.

 #### Profitability